Italian East Africa

-During World War II, Italian East Africa became the battleground of the East African campaign (part of the Mediterranean and Middle East theater).
-After the Battle of Gondar in November 1941, it was occupied by a British-led force including colonial units and Ethiopian resistance fighters.
-All former Italian territories came under British administration; occupied Ethiopia was ruled until full sovereignty was restored in 1944.
-In 1950, Allied occupied Somalia became the United Nations Trust Territory of Somaliland, administered by Italy from 1950 until its independence in 1960.
-Allied occupied Eritrea became an autonomous part of Ethiopia in 1952.
-It was later annexed by the Ethiopian Empire in 1962 and gained its independence in 1993 as Eritrea.
+During World War II, Italian East Africa was attacked by British forces during the East African campaign.
+After the battle of Gondar in November 1941, all former East African Italian territories came under British military administration thereafter (see British Administration in Ethiopia, British Military Administration in Somaliland, British Military Administration in Ogaden and Haud and British Military Administration in Eritrea).
+Emperor Haile Selassie was restored to the Ethiopian throne, and the country was governed under the Anglo-Ethiopian Agreement until full sovereignty was restored in 1944.
+In 1950, British occupied Somalia became the Trust Territory of Somaliland under Italian Administration until its independence in 1960.
+British occupied Eritrea became an autonomous part of Ethiopia in 1952.
+And the British occupied Ogaden was returned to Ethiopia in 1948, and Haud was returned in 1955.